 While the Shares may be a qualified investment for RRSP/RRIF and TFSA purposes, it is possible the Shares may be a prohibited investment, thus subjecting the Shareholder to tax.
 A prohibited investment includes a share of the capital stock of a corporation in which the RRSP/RRIF annuitant or TFSA holder is a specified shareholder.
-A share of the capital stock of a corporation that does not deal at arm's length with the RRSP/RRIF annuitant or TFSA holder or with a corporation in which the RRSP/RRIF annuitant or TFSA holder is a specified shareholder is also a prohibited investment.
-A specified shareholder, in general, includes a taxpayer who holds, directly or indirectly, at any time in the year, not less than 10% of the issued shares of any class of the capital stock of the corporation or any other corporation which is related to it; and, a taxpayer shall be deemed to own each share of the capital stock of a corporation owned at that time by a person with whom the taxpayer does not deal at arm's length.
+A share of the capital stock of a corporation that does not deal at arm's length with the RRSP/RRIF annuitant or TFSA holder is a specified shareholder is also a prohibited investment.
+A specified shareholder, in general, includes a taxpayer who holds, directly or indirectly, at any time in the year, not less than 10% of the issued shares of any class of the capital stock of a corporation which is related to it; and, a taxpayer shall be deemed to own each share of the capital stock of a corporation owned at that time by a person with whom the taxpayer does not deal at arm's length.